Secondary Hypertension: What Every Patient Should Know

 What Is Secondary Hypertension?

 Secondary hypertension means your high blood pressure has a clear, underlying medical cause.
 Unlike primary hypertension, which develops gradually without an obvious trigger, secondary hypertension often appears suddenly or at unusual ages.
-The good news?
-Treating the root cause can sometimes cure your high blood pressure completely or make it much easier to control.
+The good news: treating the root cause can sometimes cure your high blood pressure completely or make it much easier to control.

 Your doctor might suspect secondary hypertension if your blood pressure readings are extremely high, if medications aren’t working well, or if you developed high blood pressure at a young age.
 Sometimes specific symptoms or test results provide clues that point to an underlying condition.